 About once a month I eat a small piece of mushroom chocolate and go for a really long trail run in the woods.
 For me, it’s a total brain reset.
 The equivalent of 10 yoga classes or a week of solid meditation.
 It sparks creativity, invokes genuine gratitude, gives new perspectives.
 It doesn’t provide a “high.”
 It’s more like a newer, fresher, less cloudy lens on the world.

-How’s that for a Friday minding perspective?
-Little different for most of us, I imagine.
+How’s that for a Friday-minding perspective?
+Different for most of us, I imagine.

-Literally wrote that exact text to my son today.
-Why don’t parents know about this drug, this risk?
+Why don’t more parents know about the risk of this drug?
 “Molly” is a modern day ecstacy drug that rocked our small town in Idaho when a spectacular kid took his life a few years ago.
-It’s got the intrigue of the above to a young people, but a downside of horror.
-There’s a saying associated with Molly, which is suicide Tuesday, because people take it on a Saturday night and their brain chemistry dips so low a few days later the user can be driven to suicide.
+It’s got the intrigue of the above to a young person and the downside of horror.
+“Suicide Tuesday” is a terrifying saying associated with Molly: users take it on a Saturday night and their brain chemistry dips so low that, a few days later, they are driven to suicide.
 Where is the awareness of this horrific drug?
 Hopefully here, today.
-This article tells the story of Lane Linhart’s beautiful life, and tragic death, from Molly.
-The candle above burns alongside his motocross number, #312.
+This article tells the story of Lane Linhart’s beautiful life, and his tragic death from Molly.
+The candle in the image above burns alongside his motocross number, #312.
 A reminder.
 Molly.
-Don’t go there. http://archives.mtexpress.com/index2.php?ID=2007152039#.XK-YKS-ZN0s
+Don’t go there.

-If you do one mindful thing today it’s to be realistic about drugs— their presence and abundance, likely in your children’s world, and their risks.
-Be safe, be open minded, be balanced, and be realistic about transcendence.
+Today’s practice: Be mindful today about drugs: their presence and abundance, likely in your children’s worlds, and their risks.
+Be safe, be open-minded, be balanced, and be realistic about transcendence.
 It’s a lot to be, at any age.
-And Breathe.
+And breathe.